sycamore-rs/sycamore/docs/next/advanced/contexts.md

 ```

 You might notice that there are two different methods for providing context: `provide_context` and
 `provide_context_ref`.
-The first one is for providing a value, whereas the later is for providing a
+The first one is for providing a value, whereas the latter is for providing a
 reference.
 The first one is simply a wrapper around `create_ref` and `provide_context_ref`.
 For
 example, the two following code snippets are equivalent.